oracle/weblogic-azure/aks/dbTemplate.md

 #### Work with built-in data source driver

-The marketplace offer ships with database driver for [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/) and [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal).
+The marketplace offer ships with database driver for [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/), [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal) and [MySQL](https://www.mysql.com/).
 You can invoke the dbTemplate to create data source connection for those database.
 If you do not have an instance, please create one from Azure portal.
+You are able to provision a MySQL instance quickly using [Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/).

 #### Bring your own data source driver

-Besides [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/) and [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal), you are able to create data source connection using other databases, such as [IBM Informix](https://www.ibm.com/products/informix) and [MariaDB](https://mariadb.org/), but you have to follow those steps to achieve that:
+Besides [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/), [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal) and [MySQL](https://www.mysql.com/), you are able to create data source connection using other databases, such as [IBM Informix](https://www.ibm.com/products/informix) and [MariaDB](https://mariadb.org/), but you have to follow those steps to achieve that:

   - Create your database server, and make sure the database is accessible from Azure.